Operad of posets 101: The Wix\'arika posets: Representability

-Consider, for example, point 4: We know that by applying $D$ we increase the first Betti number of the Hasse diagram of a poset by 1.
-The first Betti number of a concatenation is the sum of the first Betti numbers of each element, because Wixarika posets have a unique maximum and a unique minimum.
-Since Wixarika posets are generated by $\chain[1]$, and the Betti number of $\chain[1]$ is zero, it follows that the only way to increase the Betti number of a poset is by the operation $D$ or concatenating the poset with another poset with non-zero Betti number.
+We know that by applying $D$ we increase the first Betti number of the Hasse diagram of a poset by 1.
+We also know the precise effect of applying $\dd$ on $\zetaf[n]$.
+According to Example~\ref{ex:d-operad} the difference $k-i$ is increased by 1.
+By linearity (Proposition~\ref{Prop:linear}) the effect of $\dd$ on the order series of a poset increases $k-i$ by 1 as well.

-The last point is obtained by considering the order polytope of the poset.
-We compare the order series of the poset with the Ehrhart series of the order polytope using then the sum $\sum_{u=1} (-1)^{k-u}a_u$ coincides with $h^*_0=1$.
+Wixárika posets satisfy the following property: The first Betti number of the poset obtained by concatenation is the sum of the first Betti numbers of the input posets.
+This additivity also holds for the difference $k-i$: Given two power series of Wixárika posets $f,g$, from Proposition~\ref{def:astseries} we see that $f\bast g$ satisfies $(k_f+k_g)-(i_f+i_g)=(k_f-i_f)+(k_g-i_g)$.

+Finally, since Wixárika posets are generated by $\chain[1]$ under the operations $D,*$, we conclude that the difference $k-i$ counts the first Betti number of a Wixárika poset.

+For details, see \cite[Proposition 3.1]{power}. \end{proof} \begin{example} The series corresponds to the poset depicted on the left bottom of Figure~\ref{fig:des}.
+We visually verify that the poset has $i=16$ points in any chain of maximal size, consists of $k=21$ elements in total, the Betti number of its Hasse diagram equals $k-i=5$, is generated by $m=16-2(5)-1=5$ uses of $*$, and its tree on the right has $6$ leaves. \end{example}

+The paper~\cite{survey} calls the elements $\{\zetaf[i]\}_{i\in\mathbb{N}}$ the \textit{chain basis}.
+The coefficients of order series in the chain basis satify the following positivity property: